XingxinHE/Hex/pages/Glossary.md

 - *debugging*: the act of searching for and removing errors from a program; usually far less systematic than testing.

-- *declaration*: the specification of a name with its type in a program.

-- *definition*: a declaration of an entity that supplies all information necessary to complete a program using the entity.
-Simplified definition: a declaration that allocates memory.

-- *derived class*: a class derived from one or more base classes.

 - *design*: an overall description of how a piece of software should operate to meet its specification.

 - *destructor*: an operation that is implicitly invoked (called) when an object is destroyed (e.g., at the end of a scope).
 Often, it releases resources.

-- *encapsulation*: protecting something meant to be private (e.g., implementation details) from unauthorized access.

 - *error*: a mismatch between reasonable expectations of program behavior (often expressed as a requirement or a users’ guide) and what a program actually does.